A primary brain tumor is a group (mass) of abnormal cells that start in the brain.

 Chemotherapy may be used with surgery or radiation treatment.

-Other medications used to treat primary brain tumors in children may include:
+Other medicines used to treat primary brain tumors in children may include:

 Comfort measures, safety measures, physical therapy, and occupational therapy may be needed to improve quality of life.
 Counseling, support groups, and similar measures can help people cope with the disorder.